PayThePizzo/Predictive-Analysis-Notes/Theory/3 - MS.md

 # Model Selection and Nested Models
 Model selection is the process of analyzing what predictors should be included in a model in order to balance its complexity and adaptability.
-In ML this is called feature selection.
+In ML, this is called feature selection and it is acceptable to have a number of observations lower than the number of predictors $n < p$.

-In statistics we want to have $n > p$ as the number of feature should be ideally small, while we hope the observations to be $n \rightarrow \infty$
+In statistics we want to have $n > p$ and **p should be ideally the smallest subset of features**, while we hope the observations to be $n \rightarrow \infty$.
+This is because $(X^{T}X)^{-1}$ is a matrix $p \times p$, so if $n < p$ it is not possible invert it.

+Another aspect we shall consider is that we want to examine the trade-off between different values of p to catch the **best ratio predictive-ability/computational-cost**

+Usually we ask ourserlves:
+* Is at least 1 predictor useful in target prediction?
+* Do all predictors help?
+Should we consider a subset only?
+* How well does the model fit the data?

 ## Significance of Regression
 We ask ourselves whether a model with p predictors is better than just taking the expected value $\bar{y}$, since the latter is merely the simplest possible model.
 We want to be able to distinguish what predictors are useful and how well the model in question fits the data.

+Since we can still make a use of the decomposition of variance of the SLR, we can define our goal: find models that minimize $SS_{RES}$ and maximize $SS_{REG}$.
+As they are complementary, we can try achieving either one of those points.

+One way is to try and maximize the r-squared $R^{2} \rightarrow 1$!
+However it does not supply any relevant info:
+* Problem 1: from this metric we have no clue which predictor explains better the observed variability
+* Problem 2: it is not a clear indication that the regression captures a considerably good proportion of the variability.
+There is no measure to understand what $(a * 100)%$ means or if it is good.

-However $R^{2}$ does not supply a clear answer for any of our questions, so we need to find another approach with metrics
+Since $R^{2}$ does not supply a clear answer for any of our questions, so we need to find another approach with metrics that:
-that:
 1. Declares the model is useful
-2. Tests whether the model is significantly different from taking a simpler one
+2. Tests whether a model is significantly different/better from taking a simpler one: is it worth to build a more complex model?

 To obtain some answers with one simple way we can test the significance of the regression which explains whether building a certain model is better than sticking to a "null model" or a simpler one.